rifaibassel/OctoFarm-Documentation/src/installation/install-docker.md

     # SYSTEM:CONTAINER
     - 4000:4000
 ```
-### Directly use Docker without those magic compose files!
-https://octofarm.net/installation (head to the Docker section) is your friend as we covered it there already.

 ### Docker or docker-compose for version 2.0 (not released yet!)
 In version 2.0 we will stop using MongoDB and move to a much simpler database called SQLite.
 This means that you won't have to do anything and you can remove your MongoDB database!